Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Configuration-azure-netcore.md

 ### YAML file

 Instead of setting individual options in the Azure Portal, you may use a YAML configuration file containing Contrast settings.
 First, upload the file to your Azure web application by including it in your application deployment or using the Kudu console.
-Then add an application setting, `CONTRAST_CONFIG_PATH`, that points to this file.
+Then add an application setting, `CONTRAST_CORECLR_CONFIG_PATH`, that points to this file.

-> **Example:** To use the *contrast_security.yaml* file in the root of your application, add an application setting with key `CONTRAST_CONFIG_PATH` and value *D:\Home\site\wwwroot\contrast_security.yaml*.
+> **Example:** To use the *contrast_security.yaml* file in the root of your application, add an application setting with key `CONTRAST_CORECLR_CONFIG_PATH` and value *D:\Home\site\wwwroot\contrast_security.yaml*.
 Application files in Azure App Service are deployed to *D:\home\site\wwwroot*.

 ## Common Configuration Options